 In order for erythropoietin to work well, iron needs to be present to make red blood cells.
 Without iron fewer red blood cells are made, and are smaller in size, From smaller red blood cells another issue presents itself as they are not able to carry as much oxygen.
 Small amounts of red blood cells and iron with iron are depleted during the hemodialysis.
 Due to a reduction of iron, red blood cells and erythropoietin, these vital elements must be replaced.

 Due to their weakened condition ESRD patients are more vulnerable to infection and this is compounded by the ongoing use of catheters, IV drug administration and other contributing issues.
 Antibiotic selection and administration is quite complicated as ESRD patients have altered pharmacokinetics (absorption, distribution, metabolism and elimination) and at increased risk of side effects.
-While vancomycin is a primary go-to antibiotic for infections associated with hemodialysis patients, others including aminoglycosides, b-lactam antibiotics, carbapenems, cephalosporins, fluoroquinolones, lipoglycopeptides, lipopeptides, oxazolidinones, penicillins and others are potential candidates.
-Therapeutic selection of antibiotic therapy for dialysis patients is carefully conducted and their administration closely monitored to achieve the desired outcome of treating the infection successfully without triggering patient side effects and disruption to the hemodialysis process which impacts time, resources and costs.
+While vancomycin is a primary go-to antibiotic for infections associated with hemodialysis patients, others including aminoglycosides, b-lactam antibiotics, carbapenems, cephalosporins, fluoroquinolones, lipoglycopeptides, lipopeptides, oxazolidinones, penicillins and others are potential candidates depending upon the pathogens involved, the spectrum of the prescribed antibiotic and the patient's ability to clinically tolerate the therapy.

 Various solutions are administered in the dialysis process combining these and other elements including calcium, chloride, magnesium, potassium and sodium.
 The top three manufacturers of IV solutions on a global basis are B. Braun, Baxter and ICU Medical.
 Dialysis consumes substantial quantities of IV solutions and despite having three large manufacturers producing IV solutions, significant shortages have occurred.
 Low inventories and lengthy backorder periods for dialysis centers are common.
 Fresenius, a global leader in dialysis clinic ownership / management as well as a leading manufacturer of dialysis machines ( it is estimated 50% of the dialysis machines used are produced by Fresenius ) has been developing its own capabilities to produce IV solutions to resolve their access and supply issues regarding IV solutions.